Sydney BLM rally shut down by police - Shepparton News

 Sydney BLM rally shut down by policeBy AAP Newswire

-A Black Lives Matter rally billed to attract thousands in Sydney was shut down by police before it began and its organiser arrested.
+The hi-vis police jackets far outnumbered placards and signs at a Black Lives Matter rally in Sydney which was shut down before it began.

-The event in The Domain, which nearly 5000 people had registered on Facebook to attend, came to nothing as NSW Police ordered protesters to disperse 15 minutes before it was scheduled to begin at midday on Tuesday.
+The event in The Domain, which attracted fewer than 100 of the 5000 people who had registered to attend, came to nothing as police ordered protesters to disperse 15 minutes before it was scheduled to begin on Tuesday.

-Police appeared to outnumber protesters at the park, with at least three arrests made and $1000 fines handed out.
+Hundreds of police - including officers from the public order and riot squad - were deployed at the park and six arrests were made.

+Five of those people - three men and two women - were handed $1000 fines for breaching public health orders, while a third woman was handed an infringement notice for offensive language.

-Organiser Paddy Gibson was one of those arrested and said supporters were asked to gather in groups of fewer than 20 after they failed on Monday to overturn a NSW Supreme Court decision prohibiting the protest.
+He said supporters were asked to gather in groups of fewer than 20 after failing on Monday to overturn a NSW Supreme Court decision prohibiting the protest.

-Mr Gibson said organisers directed protesters to leave peacefully and without confronting police after being told mass arrests would otherwise occur.

-He said he'd been told by police that despite The Domain's size, only 20 people would be permitted in the park.
+Mr Gibson, who was ushered into NSW Parliament by Greens MP Jenny Leong after being released, said he'd been told by police that despite the park's size, only 20 protesters would be permitted.

-"We weren't allowed to give it a run even though Westfield is allowed, as well as the casino and the NRL," the 37-year-old told AAP on Tuesday.
+"We weren't allowed to give it a run even though Westfield is allowed, as well as the casino and the NRL," the 37-year-old told AAP.

+"It's very important for our family that we get justice for David Dungay Jr and that there are systematic changes in jails," Mr Silva told reporters.

+"I never really recognised Aboriginal deaths in custody until it happened to our family.
+I wish it upon no one."

-Justice Mark Ierace on Sunday accepted the police argument that the possibility of community transmission of COVID-19 arising from the Sydney rally made the event too risky.
+Justice Mark Ierace on Sunday accepted the possibility of community COVID-19 transmission at the rally made the event too risky.

 The appeal court on Monday dismissed a challenge to Justice Ierace's decision.

-Organisers previously said they would risk arrest and go ahead with the rally before delivering a 90,000-strong petition to NSW Parliament calling for justice for Indigenous man David Dungay Jr.

-NSW Premier Gladys Berejiklian had earlier appealed to "people's conscience and ethical standards" not to attend.
+NSW Premier Gladys Berejiklian had earlier on Tuesday appealed to "people's conscience and ethical standards" not to attend.

 Black Lives Matter rallies have been held around the globe, sparked by the murder of US man George Floyd by police in Minneapolis on May 25.